Under the new company regulations in Kenya. A foreign national may register a company in Kenya under the two following

-Foreigners who want own, or run a business in Kenya, need to have an Investor Class D permit from the Immigration Department.
+Foreign nationals who want own, or run a business in Kenya, are required to have an Investor Class D permit from the Immigration Department.

 It is important to note that it is illegal for any non-Kenyan to conduct any Business or trade in Kenya without a valid Business Investor permit.

 provisions of the Immigration Act (Cap 172, Laws of Kenya) are as follows:‐

 "Section 4 (1) “Subject to this Section, no person who is not a citizen of Kenya shall enter Kenya unless he is in possession of a valid entry permit or a valid pass.”
 (2) “…the presence in Kenya of any person who is not a citizen of Kenya shall, unless otherwise authorized under this Act, be unlawful unless that person is in possession of a valid entry permit or a valid pass.”